Jquinny/pythons-on-a-plane/README.md

 # pythons-on-a-plane

-Welcome to Pythons on a Plane, an endless runner game reminicent of games such as jetpack joyride and flappy bird
+Welcome to Pythons on a Plane, an endless runner game reminicent of games such as jetpack joyride and flappy bird.

 Steps for Installing: